Welcome to this post on what are dhurrie rugs where we shall talk about;

 The flatweave design of dhurrie rugs makes them flat and slim which means they can easily be folded and moved from one place to the next.

 Some materials used to make dhurrie rugs are ideal for use all year round.
 For example, wool is both useful in the summer and winter seasons.

-Dhurrie rugs comes in a wide range of color and pattern to match any existing home décor elements and tastes.
+Dhurrie rugs come in a wide range of colors and patterns to match any existing home décor elements and tastes.

 Dhurrie rugs have a wide range of uses as explained in the section above in the 10 used of dhurrie rugs.